gaupoit/confluence-content-helper/README.md

 # Confluence-content-helper

-This is a cool tool to download confluence's content.
-Parsing them to markdown files and storing them to structure like in Confluence's page.
+This is a cool tool to download confluence's content and parse them to markdown files and storing them to structure like in Confluence's page.

 ## Getting Started
-1. Install confluence-content-helper via npm:
+*  Install confluence-content-helper via npm:
 ```bash

 $ npm install confluence-content-helper
 ```

-2. Configuration
+*  Configuration

 Before using this package, we need to edit some configrations inside /config/confluenceConfig.js file.